Capital Campaign News

 Phase I of the Destination: Depot Project is complete!
 Offices and meeting rooms located in the renovated “Just Imagine Cottage” at 95 Depot Circle Drive adjacent to the historic train depot at Renaissance Park on the campus of the former Central State Hospital, are open and in use for business, programs and activities.

 Phase II of the Destination: Depot Project, the renovation of the 1891 train depot for a regional Heritage Center, is underway!
-The deconstruction of the depot interior was completed in 2018, and the surface water remediation project was completed in 2019.
 The Board of Trustees continues raising funds for the architectural plans and interior renovations.

 The depot building was built in 1891 and is listed on the National Register of Historic Places.
 Three additions during the first half of the twentieth century bring the total square footage to approximately 13,600 sq. ft. on three levels.
 Once completed, the 200-seat Theater will host performances by local and visiting theatrical groups and offer high school students “hands on” training in stage sound and lighting, theater technology, and music production.
 This venue will also meet a critical need for space to hold community meetings, cultural events, performing arts recitals, and social gatherings.
 “The Depot Diner” will provide a location for a food service/catering operation, and the book store and gift shop will promote Georgia products, artists, and authors.